giuliafrascaria/giuliafrascaria.github.io/index.md

-## Hello World!

 ## /whoami

 Welcome to my tech hub, it's Giulia :) Italian in Amsterdam.
 Currently working on a PhD in storage for edge computing under the supervision of Animesh Trivedi and Lin Wang.

-I work with the [atLarge](https://atlarge-research.com/) research group and we like to play with distributed systems.
+I work with the [atLarge](https://atlarge-research.com/) research group and we like to play with all things [distributed] systems.
 My current research focus is on storage for edge computing, and broadly speaking my research interests are in all things low-level, hardware accelerators, operating systems and kernel programming, high performance storage and networking.

 For some more detail you can have a look at my [CV](./CVgitub.pdf) (updated may 2021)